-§502.11 of the WMO limits the stormwater runoff inundation depth on roads and parking lots to a maximum of one (1) foot.
+§502.11 of the WMO limits the stormwater runoff inundation depth on roads and parking lots to a maximum of 12-inches.
 This also includes stormwater detention inundation depths.

-Stormwater detention inundation depths within truck docks may exceed the one (1) foot maximum depth, provided the following items are submitted to the District:
+Stormwater detention inundation depths within truck docks may exceed the 12-inch maximum depth, provided the following items are submitted to the District: